 6.3.
 Remove the gloves, wash the hands as described in Step 1.1 and apply clean non-sterile gloves.

 6.2.
-Grasp the peripheral intravenous catheter near the catheter hub between the thumb and index finger of your dominant hand.
+Grasp the peripheral intravenous catheter near the catheter hub between the dominant thumb and index finger.

 6.3.
 Fold one gauze in half.
 Hold the gauze gently over the peripheral intravenous insertion site with your non-dominant hand.